Edgeworthia chrysantha, paperbush: planting and care

 Edgeworthia chrysantha Grandiflora - Paperbush

-A variety larger than the type in terms of foliage and flowers.
-A collection bush to place near a walkway or entrance to enjoy its scent.
+A variety larger than the type, whether in foliage or flowers.
+A collection bush to plant not far from a path or an entrance to enjoy its scent.

 • Flowering time March to May